What is Employee Net Promoter Score?

 How Does eNPS Contribute in Lowering Turnover Rates?

-2. Measures the impact of HR initiatives
+2. Measure the Impact of HR Initiatives

 Utilize the Power of eNPS With ThriveSparrow